lucid2713/lucid2713.github.io/_portfolio/3_project.markdown

 </div>

 Mask is composed of series of 2 performances, 1 video, 1 sound installation, 1 audiovisual. <br/>
 I took part in 2 performances: one is a sort of dance/movement using sound system made of arduino and pressure sensor.
-I and three of my friends worked with.
+I and three of my friends worked with.<br/>
 Another performance is my own solo.
-Using camera, audio system and handout etc. <br/>
+Using camera, audio system and handout etc. <br/><br/>
-The theme is about the fatigued-society these days, which make people put on mask to conceal themselves and make them justify themselves to endure irrational situation and regard it as inevitable conditions.
+The theme is about the fatigued-society these days, which makes people put on a mask to conceal themselves and makes them justify themselves to endure irrational situation and regard it as inevitable conditions.
 <br/><br/>
 Pictures and videos of group performance will be added soon.